mackenzie-norman/PCB-Climber/little-notebook.md

 I added mst euclidean distance for net length, currently no slow down

 need to add better testing for debugging where overlaps come from.
+# Project Status (5-1-2025)
+found overlap bug, was in swap, I wasn't moving A comp back when placement fails.

+next step is adding support for fixed
+- all ops cant pick fixed I think is the only thing needed.
+- Also maybe could add a speed up in crossover by skipping the fixed.

+after that I should be able to make run some better benchmarks.
+Ideally I want to generate the kicad equivalent of placement.txt